gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 might be required.
 This will make the feature easier to use and extend for both internal and external developers.

+#### MFA prompt for non-`tsh` clients

+Currently `tsh` is the only client with a universal MFA prompt logic.
+We will need to implement similar logic in `tctl`, the Web UI, and Teleport Connect.

+`tctl` can reuse the same logic used in `tsh`, making it the easiest change.
+However, we will also need to start creating a signed `tctl.app` in order to support Touch ID in `tctl`.

+For the Web UI and Teleport Connect, MFA prompt logic is handled on a case by case basis.
+We will develop reusable logic and modals for these Apps to prompt for MFA when necessary.

 #### Server changes

 For admin actions, the Auth server will validate MFA for each request using the